zhaohuanshimei/nextjs-fileNft-marketplace-thegraph/README.md

 ## Accomplishments that we're proud of

-I am very happy to share the project to you as my first dAPP, and I believe that the ideas are always motivating the Web3 world.
+I am very happy to share the project to you as my first dAPP, and I believe that brilliant ideas are always motivating the Web3 world.

 ## What we learned

 The NFT standard, the NFT metadata , the ERC721 and ERC1155 details, the listener of solidity events, the GRAPH QL, and so many front end knowledge.

 ## What's next for FileNftMarketplace

+### Reduce cost
+1. May focus on cross chain and Layer2

 ### Security